annnhuang/annnhuang.github.io/_projects/proj_vr_prox.md

 sitemap: false
 ---

+*what is the problem?*
-The proxemics theory explains the consistent social boundaries surrounding individuals (Hall, 1966), yet little is known about the social boundaries surrounding pairs or groups of people.
-The current study explored interpersonal proxemics behavior in a virtual environment, focusing on distances maintained towards individual pedestrians, pairs, and groups.
-Using virtual reality to simulate a city center, participants freely navigated it while their movements and gazes were captured.
-Importantly, the city was populated by pedestrians in different social configurations.
-Eye movements identified interactions defined by gaze-onsets towards a pedestrian's head.
-Our results indicate that participants approached individuals with a median distance of 3.18 unity units aligned with the social space boundary (Hall, 1966).
+- The proxemics theory explains the consistent social boundaries surrounding individuals, yet little is known about the social boundaries surrounding pairs or groups of people.

+*why is the problem important?*
+- This research is important because knowing how the users interact with pairs or groups of human-like avatars in virtual reality (VR) lead to insights on how users freely navigate in virtual environment and kept distances when they encounter pairs or groups of human-like avatars.

+*what is the solution?*
+- We simulated a city center in VR in which it was populated by human-like avatars in different social configurations.
+We then invited participants to freely navigate it.
+We tracked and measured the users eye gazes and movements.

+*how do the findings address the problem?*
+- Our findings indicate that participants approached individuals with a median distance of 3.18m, which aligned with the social space boundary.
 Distances kept from pairs and groups were similarly centered within the social space, revealing no significant difference in approaching behavior across different social configurations.
-The consistency in approaching distances suggests that personal and social spaces are not substantially altered, irrespective of the social context.
+The consistency in user's approaching distances suggests that personal and social spaces are not substantially altered, irrespective of the social context.

 This paper has been submitted to *[Virtual Reality]* and is currently under review for publication.
 [Virtual Reality]: https://link.springer.com/journal/10055

-(Photo by Vinicius "amnx" Amano on Unsplash)